mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Post replaces the traditional SOCK_STREAM abstraction with an Message abstraction, which can be seen as a generalization of the Stream Control Transmission Protocol's {{RFC4960}} SOCK_SEQPACKET service.
-Messages can be small (e.g. a typical HTTP request) or large (e.g. an HTTP response containing header and body).
-Messages are sent and received on Streams, which logically group Messages for transmission and reception.
-For compatibility with situations where only strictly stream-oriented transport protocols are available, applications with data streams that cannot be easily split into Messages at the sender, and and for easy porting of the great deal of existing stream-oriented application code to Post, these streams may also be opened as bytestreams, presenting a file-like interface to the network.
+Messages are sent and received on Carriers, which logically group Messages for transmission and reception.
+For backward compatibility, these Carriers can also be opened as Streams, presenting a file-like interface to the network as with SOCK_STREAM.

 Post replaces the notions of a socket address and connected socket with an Association with a remote endpoint via set of Paths.